GDAccountRecover/GDAR/README.md

 # How to use
 You need to create a file, can be txt or whatever it can be read by ``open()`` function, in there you need to put all the passwords you remember.
 Alternatively you can download a bruteforce dictionary from internet like rocksyou and use it.

-The example of the interior of the txt:
+The example of the interior of the file:
 ```
 Password 1
 Password 2